bobaseb/energetically-coherent-computation/index.md

 - relationship to local coherence patterns
 - role in conscious states

+Musical consciousness
+- altered states in
+- cross-cultural patterns in
+- dynamic attending in
+- embodied nature of
+- emotional integration in
+- neural architecture of
+- temporal coherence in
+- therapeutic applications of

+Musical experience
+- coherent organization of
+- cross-modal integration in
+- cultural variation in
+- emotional aspects of
+- neural basis of
+- phenomenology of
+- temporal dynamics of
+- therapeutic potential of

+Musical perception
+- attentional modulation of
+- cognitive integration in
+- cultural universals in
+- emotional responses in
+- neural mechanisms of
+- temporal organization of

 Mutual feedback
 - maintaining global coherence
 - role in specialized processing